microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/healthmonitoring-alert.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents a system-detected health monitoring alert associated with common Microsoft Entra authentication and access management scenarios.
-Anomaly detection catches unusual patterns in health metrics data streams (available from serviceActivity APIs) and surfaces these in the form of alerts.
+Anomaly detection catches unusual patterns in health metrics data streams, available from serviceActivity APIs, and surfaces these patterns in the form of alerts.

 Inherits from [microsoft.graph.entity](../resources/entity.md).